CollierCZ/markdoc-svelte/README.md

 The preprocessor validates whether the Markdoc is valid.
 By default, it throws an error on files for issues at the `error` or `critical` level.
-To debug, you can set the level to a lower level to stop the build for any errors at that level or above.
+To debug, set the level to a lower level to stop the build for any errors at that level or above.
 Possible values in ascending order: `debug`, `info`, `warning`, `error`, `critical`.

 ### Variables